jerry955071/NanoPreP/docs/source/usage.rst

 Average Q-scores are calculated after trimming adapter/primer/polyA(T) sequences (if applied).
 Trimming removes low-quality regions at read termini, providing a more accurate measure of read quality.
+The threshold for filtering low-quality reads can be set with :code:`--filter_lowq <int>`.

 Step 7.
 Output
 ~~~~~~~~~~~~~~